mitchellbreust/Portfolio-Website/README.md

 # Portfolio-Website

-Not yet optimized for mobile
+Not yet optimized for mobile & still currently developing :)